The Prince Of Peace Comes In Glory And Majesty

 The Messiah whom we expect this season comes to us with peace.
 Though “he will wield authority,” he will not oppress or exploit us.
 Rather, He shall transform our culture of war into that of peace: “…They shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war any more.

-Unfortunately, this verse decorates the wall of United Nations building in London, yet peace has eluded our world under its leadership.
+Unfortunately, this verse decorates the wall of United Nations building in New York, yet peace has eluded our world under its leadership.
 Instead of living together in harmony, we see more divisions, breakup of unions and friendships.
 The reason is quite simple, “international morality which is the basis of secularism and humanism” alone without spirituality does not work.
 It is only the reign of the Christ in every heart and nation that can bring lasting peace.

 To usher in this reign of peace successfully, both the second reading and gospel call us to be ready and awake.
 Paul, announces clearly to us of the closeness of our Saviour, the Prince of peace: “Our salvation is even nearer than He was when we were converted.”
 He also reminds us that: “The time has come.”